Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline: Neural network architectures

-The full pipeline schematic for the anomaly detection task is shown in Fig.~\ref{fig:architecture}.
-In this section we describe the components of the neural networks in more detail.
+In this section, we describe the components of the neural networks in detail.
 All neural networks are trained with \texttt{Tensorflow v2.15.0} \cite{tensorflow2015-whitepaper}.

-\subsubsection{Variational Autoencoder (VAE)}
+\subsection{Variational Autoencoder (VAE)}

-Autoencoders are an unsupervised model trained to deliver an output that closely resembles its input.
-The goal of an autoencoder is to learn a compressed representation (encoding) of the input data, and then reconstruct the input data from this encoding.
-As a result, they are used primarily for dimensionality reduction and feature learning~\cite{bank2021autoencoders,Schmidhuber_2015}.
+The goal of an autoencoder is to learn a compressed representation (encoding) of the input data, and then reconstruct the input data from this encoding~\cite{bank2021autoencoders,Schmidhuber_2015}.
 Autoencoders encompass three primary components: an encoder, a latent space, and a decoder.
 The encoder reduces the input data vectors $\textbf{x}_\text{in} \in \mathbb{R}^n$ into a lower-dimensional latent space representation $\textbf{z} \in \mathbb{R}^m$ (with $m\ll n$) through a transformation $\textbf{z}=f(\textbf{x})$.
-This latent space holds the compressed information of the input.
 The decoder then reconstructs the input from this compressed form, aiming to produce an output $\textbf{x}_D =g(\textbf{z})$ as close to the original $\textbf{x}_\text{in}$ as possible.
 A reconstruction loss function, quantifying the difference between $\textbf{x}_\text{in}$ and $\textbf{x}_D$, is optimized during training.

 Variational Autoencoders (VAEs) extend this concept by introducing a probabilistic approach to the encoding process.
 Unlike standard autoencoders, the encoder in a VAE maps input data to a probability distribution characterized by mean $\mu$ and variance $\sigma^2$, essentially transforming the encoder’s output into the parameters of a Gaussian distribution: